Nitrokey/nitrokey-documentation/start/linux/firmware-update.md

-# Nitrokey Start Firmware Update (Linux)
+# Firmware Update

-### To update the firmware of your Nitrokey Start, proceed as follows.
+To update the firmware of your Nitrokey Start, proceed as follows.

 1. Install pip3.